Working with schools

-The IEE is working to help schools with the problems they face - trying to make education research more accessible, directing them to solutions that have been proven to work, and connecting them with colleagues who have faced the same issues.
+Our aim is to make education research more accessible to schools, be able to direct practitioners to solutions that have been proven to work, and connect them with colleagues who have faced the same issues.

-We have enrolled the help of schools across the country to take part in a range of research projects.
-This includes schools that are piloting new programmes and practices, and also ‘control’ schools against which we compare the results.
-You can find out more about our current research here.
+We have enrolled the help of schools across the country to take part in the research evaluations we conduct.
+This includes schools that are piloting new programmes and practices, and also 'control' schools against which we compare the results.

 Take a look at our research pages to find out about ongoing and completed research.
 You can also read this case study (St Anne's Catholic Primary School, Keighley) to find out what it is like to get involved.